 - 4 ounces cheese - grated (see notes)

 - ½ cup corn kernels

 - Combine dry ingredients thoroughly.

-- Add chorizo, scallions, and cheese to the waffle batter.
-Combine.
+- Add chorizo, scallions, corn, and cheese to the waffle batter.
+Fold in gently.

-- Pour into waffle iron (as per instructions).
+- Pour into waffle iron (as per appliance instructions).
 Cook until golden brown.

 - Top with egg(s), avocado, jalapeño, cilantro as desired.